hilbix/tino/howto/webdav.md

 Authorization is good, but

 - it must stay an option
-- and it must work without builtin Authentication, too.
+- and it must work without re-inventing your own builtin Authentication, too.

 So for me the burden of builtin mandatory authentication as a requirement for WebDAV is a major Bug.